saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Last 4 characters of the token
+Last 4 characters of the token.

 </td>
 </tr>